mrateike/fair_minimonster/README.md

 ```

 As an example, if we wish to run the algorithm on the FICO dataset with a constraint demographic
-parity (DP) and a fairness relaxation eps=0.1, with a total number of T=1032 data and a splitting parameter
+parity (DP) and a fairness relaxation beta = 0.1, with a total number of T=1032 data and a splitting parameter
 alpha = 0.25, such that we obtain a phase 1 dataset of size T1 = 32 and a
  phase 2 dataset of size T2 = 1000, with a linear batch size of 10 and a maximum number of 10 iterations of the coordinate
-descent algorithm, and a minimum probabilit for the smoothed distribution mu-0.1 and an accuracy
+descent algorithm, and a minimum probability for the smoothed distribution mu = 0.1 and an accuracy
-of the fair oracle of 0.01 fixing an arbitrary seed 7 and save results in a folder under the path /results, we call
+of the fair oracle of 1e-6 fixing an arbitrary seed 7 and save results in a folder under the path /results, we call

 ```
 python main.py -T 1032 -a 0.25 -s 7 -bt lin -bs 10 -i 10 -f DP -beta 0.1 -nu 1e-6 -mu 0.1 -d FICO -p /results
 ```

-Here is the output of the argument '--help':
+Here is the output of the argument `--help`:

 ```
   -h, --help            show this help message and exit